ngelman1/Jenkins2Tekton_converter/README.md

 The main PipelineRun generation tool that:

-- Accepts natural language requirements for PipelineRun creation
 - Searches the knowledge base for relevant examples and context
 - Generates valid Tekton PipelineRun configurations
-- Validates and fixes common errors

-### 3. Validation and Auto-fixing Workflow:

-1. **Initial Generation**: Creates a PipelineRun based on user requirements
-2. **YAML Validation**:
-   - Performs basic YAML syntax validation
-   - Checks for required Tekton fields and structure
-   - Optionally uses external Tekton validator for deep validation
-3. **Auto-fixing Process**:
-   - If validation fails, analyzes the error messages
-   - Automatically generates fixes using context from the knowledge base
-   - Re-validates the fixed PipelineRun (predefined number of iterations)
-   - Presents the fixed version for user approval
-4. **Save and Export**:
-   - Saves the validated PipelineRun to a YAML file
-   - Optionally ingests successful generations into the knowledge base

----

 ## 💡 General Explanation